Ladies of Versailles

 SERIES ARC & TONE

 While Ladies of Versailles works as a succinct short film, our aim is to produce this project as a pilot for a potential television series.
 The rest of the season follows our four heroines as they work to make Versailles the top venue in the Brooklyn DIY scene.
 As a group, they face conflict with rival venues, neighbors, rude partygoers, and law enforcement.
 Realizing their power, the girls start to curate their headliners, choosing to spotlight artists outside of the stereotypical scene.
 They find themselves in the unique position to change their community for the better.
-As individuals, they follow their own character arcs as drama plays out in personal goals, relationships, school, and among themselves.

 Visually, the show is highly stylized, paying particular attention to art direction and music selection.
-While the setting is modern day Brooklyn, the aesthetics blend influences from 1960s rock and roll, Romanticism, and the 90s punk movement, highlighting the bridges between different artforms and eras.
+While the setting is modern day Brooklyn, the aesthetics blend influences from 1960s rock and roll, Romanticism, and the 90s punk movement, highlighting the bridges between different art forms and eras.

 Music selection plays heavily into the plot and overall tone of the series.
 In the spirit of DIY, the soundtrack and diegetic music will feature up-and-coming bands and musicians playing as themselves with an emphasis on grungy, reverberant, and ethereal sounds with female voices